kmzbrnoI/mtbbus-protocol/commands.md

 ### `0x10` Get Input <a name="mosi-get-input"></a>

-* In response to this command slave module should send state of its inputs.
+* In response to this command slave module should immediately send state of its inputs.
+* Command type: for specific module only.
 * Command Code byte: `0x10`.
 * Standard abbreviation: `GET_INPUT`.
 * N.o. data bytes: *any*.